 Wash Them Out

-Collars, Sprays, Powders
+Collars, Sprays, and Powders

 The flea collars is an old standby over-the-counter method of keeping fleas away.
 However, their effectiveness can vary widely, often depending on how many fleas are in the environment and on whether the product is used properly.
 The collar must make contact with the animal's skin to work -- the chemicals need to transfer from the collar to the cat's fur and skin.
 Collars are often effective at killing fleas around the cat's neck but are less effective on eliminating them further down the body.